milvus-io/bootcamp/integration/everos_with_milvus.md

 [EverOS](https://github.com/EverMind-AI/EverOS) is a Markdown-first memory system for AI agents.
 It extracts durable memories from conversations, keeps Markdown as the source of truth, and builds a searchable derived index.

 In this tutorial, we will build a project assistant that remembers release decisions across separate conversations.
-We will add two conversations about the Project Atlas launch and eight unrelated conversations about other projects.
+We will add conversations about the Project Atlas launch alongside unrelated conversations about other projects.
 EverOS will use an LLM to extract the memories, while [Milvus](https://milvus.io/) stores the BM25 and vector indexes used for hybrid search.

 ```text
 Conversations